 4. Fit locking, anti-tamper wheel nuts to secure alloy wheels

 Stolen wheels are valuable, either as parts or for their scrap value.
 Using locking wheel nuts reduces the risk of your vehicle’s wheels being stolen.
-Besides, your vehicle will always look better on wheels than on a pile of bricks.

 5. Secure anything that’s on the outside of your vehicle